w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 If you want to shorten the time between fishing, decrease the number of mines, or improve the shape of the shadows so you can see what you are catching, there are skills you can upgrade to help in <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills" target="_blank">/fish skills</a>.

-When you see three shadows, it means that you've encountered a <a href="/Items/Fishing/Creatures#Bosses" target="_blank">boss creature</a>.
-Navigate around the two mines to the non-mine shadow to capture it.
+When you see two mines and one shadow, it means that you've encountered a <a href="/Items/Fishing/Creatures#Bosses" target="_blank">boss creature</a>.
+Navigate around the two mines to the non-mine shadow to capture the boss.

 <br>